 You can take the girl out of the party, but you can’t take the party out of the girl

 Alysse Bryson is a strong woman in recovery, an innovative media maven, marketing guru, and gal about town.
-This sober gal has a humorous outlook on life combined with a fierce determination to succeed.
+This sober gal has a humorous outlook on life and a fierce determination to succeed.

-Alysse was the Publisher of Seattle Met magazine, Seattle’s largest lifestyle publication in her past life, Seattle’s largest lifestyle publication at the time.
-She lived the magazine lifestyle for nearly a decade.
-Alysse swapped out magazines for TV and served as the Director of Business Development for KING 5 Media Group, part of TEGNA for nearly six years.
+In her past life, Alysse was the Publisher of Seattle Met magazine, Seattle’s largest lifestyle publication.
+She lived the magazine lifestyle for nearly a decade, rubbing elbows with local celebrities and throwing some of the most talked about parties all over town.
+Alysse turned in her stilettos and swapped out magazines for live Television, and served as the Director of Business Development for KING 5 Media Group, the local NBC affiliate, for almost six years.
 Her second title around the office was “Director of Fun.”

-What’s she up to now?
-Currently, Alysse has just flipped her entire life upside down by leaving the media world in exchange for the opportunity to work on a start-up called Intentional Sidekick, while also stepping into the role of Vice President of Community Relations for Point to Point Transportation.
+Currently, Alysse has just flipped her life upside down for new challenges by leaving the media world in exchange for the opportunity to work on a start-up called Intentional Sidekick while also stepping into the role of Vice President of Community Development for Point to Point Transportation.

 Alysse doesn’t shy away from sharing online content.
-You can find her on her in all of the typical social media spaces and digital places.
+You can find her in all of the typical social media spaces and digital places.

 the practice or policy of including people who might otherwise be excluded or marganlized